spack/spack-tutorial/tutorial_packaging.rst

    :language: console
    :emphasize-lines: 1,27

+And we can see that we get the same results in this case.
 Unfortunately, the output does not provide any additional information that can help us with the build.

-Given this is a simple package built with configure and we know the installation directories need to be specified, we can see what options are available for us to provide the paths by getting configure help as follows:
+Given this is a simple package built with ``configure`` and we know that installation directories need to be specified, we can see what options are available for us to provide the paths by getting help as follows:

 .. literalinclude:: outputs/packaging/configure-help.out
    :language: console
    :emphasize-lines: 1,80-81

-Note that you can specify configure paths for the two concrete dependencies with the following configure options:
+Note that you can specify paths for the two concrete dependencies with the following options:

-- ``--with-adept-utils=PATH``
+* ``--with-adept-utils=PATH``
-- ``--with-callpath=PATH``
+* ``--with-callpath=PATH``

-Leave the spawned shell and return to the Spack repository directory:
+Now let's leave the spawned shell and return to the Spack repository
+directory:

 .. code-block:: console